Trailer Registration Fees by State

 - Heavy commercial trailer — semi-trailers, dump trailers, livestock haulers, gooseneck stockers above 10,000 lbs GVWR.
 Commercial registration class with apportioned (IRP) plates if crossing state lines for hire.
 Out of scope for this consumer guide.

-If you ask the DMV agent only "how much to register a trailer", they may quote you the lowest class.
-Ask specifically by class — utility, cargo, travel, fifth-wheel, boat — and confirm the weight tier they're using.
+Ask the DMV agent only "how much to register a trailer" and you'll often get quoted the lowest class.
+Name the class you actually have (utility, cargo, travel, fifth-wheel, or boat) and confirm which weight tier they're pricing it at.

 Weight thresholds that change registration tier

 Trailer registration is almost universally weight-based, but the tier breakpoints vary widely.
-The most common thresholds across the 50 states + DC:
+The most common thresholds across the All 50 states:

 - Under 1,500-2,000 lbs — lightest tier.
 Many states allow permanent registration on this tier (FL, ME, ND).
 Texas exempts trailers under 4,000 lbs gross from titling.